DEthevest1996/StocksMarket/README.md

 ## Database

 In order to connect with the database, which is hosted on aws, please connect via R in the final R scripts.
 The database called "Stock_Market" and shows different tables which are used in order to increase the chance of getting stocks which are profitable.
+(may getting an error after 02/23 because of budget in aws)

 ## Built With